-Less is More, and Even More
+Less is More and Even More

-Today, the most important thing to users is whether or not a site is able to deliver on the promise that has brought them there.
+Today, the most important thing to users is whether or not a site can deliver on the promise that has brought them there.
 If your site is clunky, slow, and full of annoying ads or distracting pop-ups, you know what exactly will happen – the users will abandon the site and go back to the social media feed they were on before they landed on your site.
 Sadly, when these users head to the social media feeds, they won’t be coming back to your website.
-The point here is that users don’t want the fancy layouts, flashy effect, pop-ups on website.
+The point here is that users don’t want fancy layouts, flashy effect, pop-ups on the website.
 They want to go straight to the point of THEIR interest – and fast.

-Depending of your business sector and region, chances are that about half of the traffic that visits your website comes from smartphones, even if, in Cambodia, this trend is about to reverse.
+Depending on your business sector and region, chances are that about half of the traffic that visits your website comes from smartphones, even if, in Cambodia, this trend is about to reverse.
 These handheld devices have small screens and your site’s layout and content will be reduced to the essential.
-It is paramount that when you design your website, you emphasize on a simple and efficient layout right from the start.
+It is paramount that when you design your website, you emphasize a simple and efficient layout right from the start.

-Websites – Today’s business card
+Websites – today’s business card

 Your website is the first thing that visitors come across.
 It’s like your business card, so the first impression will count.
 Immediately audiences land on your site, they will judge your brand based on how it looks and performs.
 They will evaluate your brand, products or services based on the experience they will have when they land on your site.
 Think of it this way; would you give your customer a thin, fold, photocopy of your business card?
 No, not at all!
 So your website should not look bad.
-Since your website acts like your business card, you don’t need flashing letters, what you need is substance.
+Since your website acts as your business card, you don’t need flashing letters, what you need is substance.
 People want to know how they can reach you and why they should do so in the first place.
 Your skills, as well as expertise, need to match the current challenges of the audiences.

 Website design – the invisible work

 One can find fancy layout templates everywhere, most of which are free.
 In fact, a 12-year old can just copy and paste a template and create their own “nice website” – that’s pretty possible and is happening.
 However, the problem is that this sort of website isn’t going to last for long.
 This is because nobody is browsing those nice-looking websites anymore, except maybe some graphic designers… Your site is the face of your business.
 It’s your business card and your visitors expect to find content that caters to their needs.
 Coming across those flashy effects, block styling and pop-ups just puts them off.

 Is your site displaying nicely on different screen sizes, are the fonts you use easy to read?
 Are your pages loading fast enough or do you have to wait for heavy supersized images to load for minutes?
 Are the images you are using really optimized for the internet?
 Make sure that your site is super-fast in loading pages regardless of the content it’s loading – be it text, still images, or moving images like videos and animations.

-Is your website optimized in order to be well indexed by search engines?
+Is your website optimized to be well indexed by search engines?
 SEO is used to increase the number of visitors to your site organically (without the use of ads).
 Search engine optimization allows you to get traffic without having to spend a lot of money – not like paid searches or Pay per Click (PPC).
 Only websites that are optimized for SEO can be efficiently indexed by engines.

 5. Email deliverability